 Son Samuel Earl Giles (1935-2000) was born on Sept.
 12, 1935.
 He married Annie Christina Watson (Nov.
 22, 1937-1981).
 They produced a large family comprised of a dozen children -- Amos Albert Giles, Sadie Elizabeth Buzzelli Bloom, Annie Christnia Buzzelli, Jackie David Giles, Paula Fay Brothers, Agnes Giles, Hazel Giles, Heather Giles, Jacqueline Diana Perryman, John Giles, Paul Frederick Giles and Samuel E. Giles Jr. Sadly, Annie died in 1981 at the age of only 44.
 Tragedy struck this family on March 6, 1989.
 Their son Jackie D. Giles (1964-1989) was killed "when a piece of machinery fell on him ... while dismantling machinery at the site of the former USX Homestead Works" in Munhall, near Pittsburgh, said the Daily Courier.
 He is one of a disturbingly large number of cousins to lose their lives in connection with the coal, coke and steel industries in our nation.
-Samuel passed away in 2000.
+Samuel passed away on Aug.
+20, 2000.